 R v M (2010)

-Junior counsel to Isabella Forshall QC in multi-handed people trafficking case – successful half-time submission, third party disclosure from social services and UK Border Agency, and translation issues.
+Junior counsel in multi-handed people trafficking case, led by I Forshall QC – successful half-time submission, third party disclosure from social services and UK Border Agency.

 R v H (2008) Croydon Crown Court